octodns/octodns/README.md

 ## Custom Sources and Providers

 You can check out the [source](/octodns/source/) and [provider](/octodns/provider/) directory to see what's currently supported.
 Sources act as a source of record information.
-TinyDnsProvider is currently the only OSS source, though we have several others internally that are specific to our environment.
+AxfrSource and TinyDnsFileSource are currently the only OSS sources, though we have several others internally that are specific to our environment.
 These include something to pull host data from  [gPanel](https://githubengineering.com/githubs-metal-cloud/) and a similar provider that sources information about our network gear to create both `A` & `PTR` records for their interfaces.
 Things that might make good OSS sources might include an `ElbSource` that pulls information about [AWS Elastic Load Balancers](https://aws.amazon.com/elasticloadbalancing/) and dynamically creates `CNAME`s for them, or `Ec2Source` that pulls instance information so that records can be created for hosts similar to how our `GPanelProvider` works.
-An `AxfrSource` could be really interesting as well.
-Another case where a source may make sense is if you'd like to export data from a legacy service that you have no plans to push changes back into.

 Most of the things included in OctoDNS are providers, the obvious difference being that they can serve as both sources and targets of data.
 We'd really like to see this list grow over time so if you use an unsupported provider then PRs are welcome.
 The existing providers should serve as reasonable examples.
 Those that have no GeoDNS support are relatively straightforward.
 Unfortunately most of the APIs involved to do GeoDNS style traffic management are complex and somewhat inconsistent so adding support for that function would be nice, but is optional and best done in a separate pass.